Melania Trump wears jacket saying 'I really don't care' before visit with migrant kids

-First lady Melania Trump wore a jacket with a surprising message on it when flying to a migrant children's shelter in Texas on Thursday.
-The jacket read, "I REALLY DON'T CARE, DO U?"
+First lady Melania Trump drew attention -- and criticism -- on Twitter Thursday when she wore a jacket that read "I REALLY DON'T CARE, DO U?" before flying to a migrant children's shelter in Texas.

 Images from the Associated Press showed that the first lady wore the jacket when boarding a plane at Andrews Air Force Base in Maryland as she was on her way to Texas to visit the US-Mexico border.
 She only wore the jacket when she boarded the plane, and not when she got off.